Skip to main content

 Homan said the northern border presents a "huge national security issue" because "special interest aliens from countries that sponsor terror," have the organizational and financial capacity to fly to Canada to come into the U.S. because they know there are fewer officers stationed up north.

-"Because they know there's a lot fewer officers up here – Thousand Islands, you can cross the St. Laurence River in 45 seconds.
+"Because they know there's a lot fewer officers up here – Thousand Islands, you can cross the St. Lawrence River in 45 seconds.
 So, its an extreme national security vulnerability on the northern border and it's one of the things I'll tackle as soon as I'm in the White House," he said.

 He said there "absolutely" needs to be more agents on the U.S.-Canada border and states the Trump administration will take a tougher approach on illegal immigrants coming across the border.